NuevoFoundation/workshops/content/english/python-pixel/Activities/activity-8.md

 Flip the image from left to right is same as creating a symmetrical image with respect to the `vertical central line`.
 <br/>
-Pay attention to variable wdithNew and think carefully about how to get it.
+Pay attention to variable widthNew and think carefully about how to get it.

 {{% /notice %}}